- Version 3.9.3 crashes on iOS 7!

 - Will it work on an iPad®?

 - Yes.
-It will work just as it does on the iPhone, there's no special iPad version (yet).
+It will work just as it does on the iPhone, in emulation mode.
+For the full iPad experience download Emerald Chronometer HD.

 - It doesn't look quite the same on my iPhone 4 as the pictures on the website.